-When you apply for cover you will usually be asked to confirm who the owner and registered keeper of the vehicle is.
+When you apply for cover on another car you will usually be asked to confirm who is the owner and registered keeper of the vehicle.
 Some insurers will only cover you to drive a car you do not own if it belongs to:

 Your spouse, partner or civil partner